Yoshitomo Nara

 Midnight Tears, 2023. © Yoshitomo Nara.
 Collection of the Guggenheim Museum Bilbao

-Yoshitomo Nara was born in 1959 in Hirosaki, Aomori Prefecture, Japan.
-He received his BFA (1985) and MFA (1987) from Aichi Prefectural University of the Arts, Nagakute, Japan.
-From 1988 to 1993, Nara was enrolled at Kunstakademie Düsseldorf, Germany, where he was taught by German neo-expressionist painter A. R. Penck.
-Nara has served as a visiting professor at University of California, Los Angeles (1998), École nationale supérieure des Beaux-Arts, Paris (2003), and Musashino Art University, Tokyo (2006).
+Nara was born in Hirosaki, Aomori, Japan.
+He received his BFA (1985) and MFA (1987) from Aichi University of the Arts, Nagakute, Japan.
+From 1988 to 1993, Nara was enrolled at the Kunstakademie Düsseldorf, where he was taught by German neo-expressionist painter A. R. Penck.
+Nara has served as a visiting professor at the University of California, Los Angeles (1998), École nationale supérieure des beaux-arts, Paris (2003), and Musashino Art University, Tokyo (2006).

-Nara has been the subject of solo exhibitions globally since the late 1980s.
-His first institutional solo presentation, Cup Kids, was held in 1995 at the Museum of Contemporary Art, Nagoya, Japan.
-In 1998, the Institute of Visual Arts at University of Wisconsin, Milwaukee, presented Nara’s first solo museum exhibition in the United States.
-Further significant solo exhibitions of Nara’s work include Walk On, Museum of Contemporary Art, Chicago (2000); Lullaby Supermarket, Santa Monica Museum of Art, Los Angeles (2000); and I DON’T MIND, IF YOU FORGET ME., Yokohama Museum of Art, Kanagawa (2001).
+Nara has been the subject of solo exhibitions globally since the mid-1980s.
+His first institutional solo presentation, Cup Kids, was held in 1995 at the Museum of Contemporary Art, Nagoya, in Aichi, Japan.
+In 1998, the Institute of Visual Arts at the University of Wisconsin, Milwaukee, presented the first solo museum exhibition in the United States.
+Further significant solo exhibitions of Nara’s work include Walk On, Museum of Contemporary Art, Chicago (2000); Lullaby Supermarket, Santa Monica Museum of Art, Los Angeles (2000); and I DON’T MIND, IF YOU FORGET ME., Yokohama Museum of Art, Kanagawa, Japan (2001).

-From 2003 to 2008, Nara presented a series of exhibitions in collaboration with Osaka-based creative design studio graf, including at Yoshii Brick Brew House, Hirosaki (2006); GEM Museum of Contemporary Art, The Hague (2007); Centro de Arte Contemporáneo de Málaga, Spain (2007); and Baltic Centre for Contemporary Art, Gateshead, UK.
-Additional solo exhibitions were held at 21st Century Museum of Contemporary Art, Kanazawa (2006); Asia Society Museum, New York (2010); Yokohama Museum of Art, Kanagawa (2012); and Toyota Municipal Museum of Art, Aichi, Japan (2017).
+From 2003 to 2008, Nara presented a series of exhibitions in collaboration with Osaka-based creative design studio graf at venues across the globe, including Yoshii Brick Brew House, Hirosaki, Aomori, Japan (2006); GEM Museum of Contemporary Art, The Hague (2007); Centro de Arte Contemporáneo de Málaga, Spain (2007); and Baltic Centre for Contemporary Art, Gateshead, United Kingdom (2008).
+Additional solo exhibitions were held at 21st Century Museum of Contemporary Art, Kanazawa, Ishikawa, Japan (2006); Asia Society Museum, New York (2010); Yokohama Museum of Art, Kanagawa, Japan (2012); and Toyota Municipal Museum of Art, Aichi, Japan (2017).

-In 2018, Nara opened N’s Yard in Nasushiobara, Japan, a private exhibition space and garden where his work is continuously on display, alongside exhibitions of work by other contemporary artists.
+In 2018, Nara opened N’s Yard in Nasushiobara, Japan, a private exhibition space and garden where the artist’s work is continually on display, alongside exhibitions of the work of other contemporary artists.

-Nara has received prestigious awards and prizes including Nagoya City Art Encouragement Prize (1995); New York International Center Prize for Excellence in the Arts (2010); Agency for Cultural Affairs Art Encouragement Prize, Japan (2013); and amfAR Award of Excellence for Artistic Contributions to the Fight Against AIDS (2021).
+The artist is the recipient of prestigious awards and honors, including the Nagoya City Art Encouragement Award (1995); New York International Center Prize for Excellence in the Arts (2010); Agency for Cultural Affairs Art Encouragement Prize, Japan (2013); and amfAR Award of Excellence for Artistic Contributions to the Fight Against AIDS (2021).

-Work by Nara is held in significant institutions worldwide, including Aomori Museum of Art, Japan; Art Institute of Chicago; The British Museum, London; Centre national des arts plastiques, Paris; Hiroshima City Museum of Contemporary Art; Leeum Museum of Art, Seoul; Long Museum, Shanghai; Los Angeles County Museum of Art; Guggenheim Bilbao, Spain; Museum of Contemporary Art, Los Angeles; Museum of Contemporary Art, Tokyo; Museum of Fine Arts, Boston; The Museum of Modern Art, New York; National Gallery of Australia, Canberra; National Museum of Art, Osaka; Neues Museum, Nuremberg, Germany; Rockbund Art Museum, Shanghai; Rubell Museum, New York and Miami; San Francisco Museum of Modern Art; and Toyota Municipal Museum of Art, Japan.
+Work by Nara is held in significant institutions worldwide, including Aomori Museum of Art, Japan; Art Institute of Chicago; The British Museum, London; Centre national des arts plastiques, Paris; Guggenheim Museum Bilbao, Spain; Hiroshima City Museum of Contemporary Art, Japan; Leeum Museum of Art, Seoul; Long Museum, Shanghai; Los Angeles County Museum of Art; Museum of Contemporary Art, Los Angeles; Museum of Contemporary Art Tokyo; Museum of Fine Arts, Boston; The Museum of Modern Art, New York; National Gallery of Australia, Canberra; National Museum of Art, Osaka; Neues Museum, Nuremberg, Germany; Rockbund Art Museum, Shanghai; Rubell Museum, New York and Miami; San Francisco Museum of Modern Art; and Toyota Municipal Museum of Art, Aichi, Japan.